SandyGlantz/BiteofEastCounty/README.md

 I've done some marketing for this local event, which benefits the local Food Kitchen & Pantry (Zarephath House).
 Their web developer moved out of town, so it seemed like a good time to update the look.

-The first version was what the client said they wanted (the Moderna theme in this repo was the demo): http://htmlpreview.github.com/?https://github.com/SandyGlantz/BiteofEastCounty/blob/master/Bite_Moderna%20copy/index.html
+The first version was what the client said they wanted (the Moderna theme in this repo was the demo):
+(some of the features are lost when using GitHub preview mode - but this is a good general representation) http://htmlpreview.github.com/?https://github.com/SandyGlantz/BiteofEastCounty/blob/master/Bite_Moderna%20copy/index.html